Landlord Guide to Carpet Tile & Flooring

-Shopping for the RIGHT carpet is not an easy task.
+Shopping for the RIGHT grade of carpet is not an easy task.
 There are many factors to consider.
 In fact, it is very common for consumers to select the WRONG carpet and to spend WAY more than is really necessary.

 Consumers planning to buy carpet for their home should take the time to learn about the various types of carpet and padding and educate themselves about the basic CARPET BUYING PROCESS prior to beginning their carpet-shopping quest.